swcarpentry/website/_posts/2017/05/2017-05-08-print-lesson.md

 after [the last review of our template](https://github.com/swcarpentry/DEPRECATED-lesson-template/pull/282#issuecomment-226742892).

 But until this month,
-instructors and learners had to print each episode of our lesson individual.
+instructors and learners had to print each episode of our lesson individualy.
 We are happy to introduce our "All episodes in one page".

 ## How to Use